xyfir/ptorx/docs/help.md

 - **Email Aliases**, alias emails, or forwarding emails
   - Email addresses created via Ptorx that typically act as a middleman for your primary emails by receiving mail and forwarding allowed mail to your primary email addresses.
 - **Waterfall**
   - Every alias has a waterfall that allows you to link filters, modifiers, and primary emails to it in a specific order.
-Each linked item is acted on in order, allowing you to redirect different mail to different primary emails based on filters and modifiers.
+Each linked item is acted on in order, cascading downward like a waterfall, allowing you to redirect different mail to different primary emails based on filters and modifiers.
-- **Primary Emails**, or real emails
+- **Primary Emails**, real, or main emails
   - Your actual email addresses where you normally receive mail.
 These emails are where mail sent to your alias addresses will be redirected to.
+Enable _Autolink_ to automatically link them to any new aliases you create.
 - **Filters**
   - Filters allow you to filter out mail (with whitelists or blacklists) before it reaches any primary emails that come after it in an alias's waterfall.
 - **Modifiers**